christinedom/FoodBankConnect/Phase2-IDB.tr.md

 **Testing**

-* Acceptance tests for flows (search, pagination, instance page load).
+* Acceptance tests for flows (search, pagination, instance page load) are handled by Selenium.
+Per-component unit tests are handled by JEST.
+API endpoint testing is handled by Postman.
+Backend testing is handled on our API server.
+All tests are run through the GitLab CI.

----

 ## 8. Phase II Features & Implementation Details

 This project’s Phase II required database integration, API endpoints, pagination, and instance pages.
 Summary of implementations:

 * **Database**: PostgreSQL schema created.
-* **Pagination**: Implemented for each collection endpoint — page, per_page, and meta returned.
+* **Pagination**: Implemented via the GET range endpoint, allowing for dynamic, and even non-linear, paging from clients.
-* **Instance Pages**: Many instance pages generated dynamically by React using API endpoints; at least 100 instances per model seeded (ProPublica scripts provided ~100 good instances).
+* **Instance Pages**: All instance pages generated dynamically by React using API endpoints; at least 100 instances per model seeded (ProPublica scripts provided ~100 good instances).
 * **API Docs**: Postman collection public and linked from site (About page links to Postman).
-* **Media**: Each instance supports multiple media items (images and videos/links).
+* **Media**: Each instance supports multiple media items (images and links).
 Media stored as URLs in DB; frontend renders with lazy-loading.

 ---